awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

 + **X\-Amz\-Credential** – A string separated by slashes \("/"\) that is formed by concatenating your access key ID and your credential scope components\.
 Credential scope includes the date in YYYYMMDD format, the AWS Region, the service name, and a special termination string \(aws4\_request\)\.
 + **X\-Amz\-Date** – The date and time that the signature was created\.
 Generate the date and time by following the instructions in [Handling Dates in Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4-date-handling.html) in the *Amazon Web Services General Reference*\.
 + **X\-Amz\-Expires** – The length of time in seconds until the credentials expire\.
 The maximum value is 300 seconds \(5 minutes\)\.
 + **X\-Amz\-Security\-Token** – Optional\.
 A Signature Version 4 token for temporary credentials\.
 If you specify this parameter, include it in the canonical request\.
-For more information, see [Requesting Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html) in the *AWS Identity and Access Management User Guide*\.
+For more information, see [Requesting Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html) in the *AWS AWS Identity and Access Management User Guide*\.
 + **X\-Amz\-Signature** – The Signature Version 4 signature that you generated for the request\.
 + **X\-Amz\-SignedHeaders** – The headers that are signed when creating the signature for the request\.
 The only valid value is `host`\.